Modern Poetry: William Carlos Williams Doctor and Poet

 The Red Wheelbarrow - William Carlos Williams and His Influence

 This little poem is responsible for a whole shift in the poetic consciousness of America and the English speaking world, but it took a good 25 years for its influence to be felt.
+It appeared a year after T.S.Eliot's The Waste Land, a vast sprawling poem full of allusion, foreign languages and quotations, which Williams hated.

 When it was first published, in 1923, it challenged people's idea of what a poem should be, how it should appear on the page.
 It also took root in the minds of many young poets and influenced people like Louis Zukofsky, Charles Olson, Denise Levertov, Allen Ginsberg and Robert Creeley.